Home

 We were soon setting off onto the open forest after passing over the cattle grid and saw our first views from the open topped bus.
 Two huge valleys spread out from either side of the bus.
 The first New Forest pub, the Fighting Cocks, was on our left.

-New Forest Fighting Cocks pub at Godshill Village
+New Forest Fighting Cocks Pub at Godshill from tour bus

 There is a mule (half donkey half pony) you can sometimes see near the pub.
 It's a lovely animal and is quite strange to look at!
 The audio guide told us all about the animals we would see and explained Commoners Rights and who actually owns the animals you'll see.